akashverma24/LearningJava8/Java8/Methods_Encapsulation_And_Conditions_Readme.md

  - Static methods cannot access or change the values of instance variables, but they can access or change the values of static variables.

  - Static methods cannot call non-static methods.

+### this Keyword

+ - Within an instance method or a constructor, this is a reference to the current object — the object whose method or constructor is being called.
+You can refer to any member of the current object from within an instance method or a constructor by using this.
+ - From within a constructor, you can also use the this keyword to call another constructor in the same class.
+Doing so is called an explicit constructor invocation.
+Here's another Rectangle class, with a different implementation from the one in the Objects section.